 Machined, fully baffled, aluminum tube painted Instrument White outside, ultra flat back inside.

 The optical tube assembly weighs about 16.6 pounds.
 Weight with mounting rings: 19.4 pounds.

 The main tube has a 5-1/4" diameter.
 The complete telescope is about 35 3/8” long with dew shield retracted and about 41 3/4" when extended.
 This is with the 60 mm bino-viewer extension attached.
 When this extension is removed and bino-viewers are used the telescope itself is 60mm shorter.
 The extension is 120 mm on the 3" Feather Touch version since this focuser has a shorter drawtube.

 6-1/2" diameter fully retracting dew shield with cap.

 3" Model FSV-3B Stellarvue rack and pinion dual speed focuser comes standard with this telescope.
 2" and 1.25" compression ring adapters and finder scope mounting base is included.
-An optional Three Inch Feather Touch focuser is available for $500 additional.
-This may add a couple of months or more to the delivery time.
+An optional 2.5" Feather Touch focuser is available for $600 additional.
+Select the focuser you prefer at the top of the page.

 Light Gain: 330.
 (Human eye = 1)

 Manual: A full-color, printed operator's manual is included with each telescope.
 Here is a PDF copy of that manual: SVX127D Manual